What Are The Early Signs of Pregnancy?

 When does implantation occur?
 Most often, implantation occurs nine days after ovulation.
 And since you are not technically pregnant until after implantation occurs, any weird symptoms you experience earlier than nine days after ovulation are not due to pregnancy.

 Nine days after ovulation is the earliest that most women could possibly experience pregnancy symptoms, but for the majority of women, signs of pregnancy do not appear until about one month after ovulation (or two weeks after their missed period).

 What causes early pregnancy symptoms?

-Most early pregnancy symptoms are caused by rising levels of progesterone.
+In most cases, rising levels of progesterone are the cause.
 Whether you are pregnant or not, progesterone levels are higher during the luteal phase of your cycle (the time between ovulation and the start of your next period).
 If you are not pregnant, progesterone levels drop, which triggers your uterine lining to shed.
 If you are pregnant, progesterone levels continue to rise.